picoders1/Desktop-Virtual-Assistant--JARVIS/README.md

 # Desktop-Virtual-Assistant--JARVIS

-JARVIS is a Voice-Based AI Assistant which is developed in Python Programming Language .
-It uses Different Technologies To Add New Unique Features.
+JARVIS is a voice-based AI assistant developed in Python programming language.
+It uses different technologies to add new and unique features.
 It can Automate Tasks with just One Voice Command.
-It is a Desktop Based AI Assistant.
+It is a desktop-based AI Assistant.

+## Thank You!!